 Out & Allies Legal Society

-We encourage law students to promote fairness regardless of sexual orientation.
-We advocate for LGBT perspectives in legal studies, we provide a support network for LGBT students during their law school career, and we also provide academic, professional and social events for all students.
+We encourage law students to promote fairness regardless of sexual orientation and gender identity.
+We advocate for LGBTQ+ perspectives in legal studies, we provide a support network for LGBTQ+ students during their law school career, and we also provide academic, professional and social events for all students.
+We believe that such participation will ultimately make us better lawyers and better people.

 Real Estate Law Society